aimldl/flow-os/README.md

 # Flow-os

-> An anti-procrastination dev system minimizing cognitive load and instantly triggering Flow State.
+> A personal anti-procrastination dev system that minimizes cognitive load to resume priority tasks, hopefully fostering Flow State.

 ### 📌 The Motivation
 Delaying critical work is a universal psychological hurdle.
 The friction of setting up environments causes a massive cognitive drain.
 Flow-os serves as a practical countermeasure against procrastination.
 By removing the barriers to restarting tasks, the system makes returning to work effortless and helps build continuous momentum.